Identification and characterization of distorted gravitational waves by lensing using deep learning: Introduction

-Among these approaches, the \dingo{} framework~\cite{Green:2020hst,Green:2020dnx,Dax:2021tsq,Dax:2021myb,Wildberger:2022agw,Dax:2022pxd,Gupte:2024jfe,Santoliquido:2025lot,Hu:2025vlp} represents a state-of-the-art implementation of simulation-based inference using neural posterior estimation (NPE). \dingo{} combines an embedding network with normalizing flows to produce full Bayesian posteriors conditioned on GW data, enabling rapid and high-fidelity inference across high-dimensional parameter spaces.
+The \dingo{} framework~\cite{Green:2020hst,Green:2020dnx,Dax:2021tsq,Dax:2021myb,Wildberger:2022agw,Dax:2022pxd,Gupte:2024jfe,Santoliquido:2025lot,Hu:2025vlp} represents a state-of-the-art implementation of simulation-based inference using neural posterior estimation (NPE). \dingo{} combines an embedding network with normalizing flows to produce full Bayesian posteriors conditioned on GW data, enabling rapid and high-fidelity inference across high-dimensional parameter spaces~\cite{Green:2020dnx,Dax:2021tsq}.
 Simulation-based inference provides a solution by combining computational efficiency and statistical interpretability.
 Instead of relying on explicit likelihood evaluations, simulation-based inference employs neural density estimators trained on simulated data to learn the complex mapping between observations and parameters~\cite{Cranmer:2019eaq,Liang:2025yjw}.
+This offers a promising deep-learning pathway toward rapid and accurate inference on lensed GWs.

-Building on top of the simulation-based inference algorithm, \dingo, we present a new lensing inference pipeline \dingolensing\footnote{\href{https://github.com/dingo-lensing/dingo-lensing}{https://github.com/dingo-lensing/dingo-lensing}} to perform NPE.
-In particular, we employ the geometric optics approximation in the wave optics regime in our lensed waveform generation.
+Building on top of the simulation-based inference algorithm, \dingo, we present a new lensing inference pipeline \dingolensing\footnote{\href{https://github.com/dingo-lensing/dingo-lensing}{https://github.com/dingo-lensing/dingo-lensing}}.
+In particular, we employ a flexible two image model in our lensed waveform generation that is able to accommodate the most common wave-optics models~\cite{Ezquiaga:2025gkd}.
 By directly learning the posterior distribution from simulated data, \dingolensing{} circumvents the computational bottlenecks of a traditional sampler while maintaining the statistical rigour of conventional inference.
 This approach establishes a scalable and robust pathway for identifying and characterizing lensed GW events in the era of high-cadence detections.

 This paper is structured as follows: Section~\ref{Section: Methods} describes the lensed waveform model, network architecture, and training setup.
 Section~\ref{Section: Results} presents the results and validation of our trained network, including comparisons with traditional Bayesian inference, systematics, and an assessment of detectability.
 Finally, Section~\ref{Section: Conclusion} summarizes our findings and discusses the implications for future applications of simulation-based inference in lensing analyses.